UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-lmtelesforo/README.md

 - password validation program in JavaScript.
 If password is valid, a new object is created and printed.
 If not, the same password is saved on the object.

 ## Things you did in the code
-- made three functions each with their own functionalities.
+- made three functions, each with their own functionalities.
+- used a loop to check if the password string contains an uppercase letter, lowercase letter, and a number.